coal2nuclear.com A Plan for Our Planet

 Chapter 8.

-Nuclear Waste Burners, and Pumped Water Energy Storage.
+Wind, Waste Burners, and Pumped Water Energy Storage.
+The "Electric" Trio.

-Nuclear Waste burning GE-H ARC-PRISM reactors, Pumped Water energy storage can end Natural Gas's dominance.
+Nuclear Waste burning GE-H ARC-PRISM reactors, Wind Turbines, and Pumped Water energy storage can end Natural Gas's dominance.

 Introduction